-“The synchronicity is obvious and [the Cambridges] mirrored smiles and eye contact show genuine pleasure at the gesture of intimacy.
+“The synchronicity is obvious and [the Waleses] mirrored smiles and eye contact show genuine pleasure at the gesture of intimacy.
 Their softened facial features as they smile at one another is a signal of authentic affection.
 The way they linger after the kiss suggests a reluctance to separate.”

 William and Harry’s parents had a famous royal PDA miss

-James also analyzed a famous photo of William and Harry’s parents’ “miss-kiss” which happened shortly before they separated.
+James also analyzed a famous photo of William and Harry’s parents’ “miss-kiss,” which happened shortly before they separated.

 “Charles and Diana are mainly remembered for the shocking miss-kiss at the end of their marriage when Diana rejected Charles by turning her head away,” James stated.
 “This left Charles planting his kiss in her hair.”